karans-uthar/DSA/Graphs/Notes/01-Representations-of-Graph.md

 # 1. Adjacency List

-**`Defination`** : An adjacency list represents a graph as an array of lists.
+**`Defination:`** An adjacency list represents a graph as an array of lists.
 Each index of the array corresponds to a vertex, and the list at each index contains all vertices adjacent to that vertex.

 **Example** : Consider a graph with 4 vertices (0, 1, 2, 3) and the edges: 0-1, 0-2, 1-2, 2-3.

   0
  / \
 1---2
      \
       3

 **Adjacency List representation**:

     ```
         0 -> 1, 2
         1 -> 0, 2
         2 -> 0, 1, 3
         3 -> 2
     ```

 **C++ Code:**